IoTcat/EEE.DOG-blog/source/_posts/wiot.md

 ```

 {% raw %}</span>{% endraw %}

 {% raw %}<span class=".en">{% endraw %}

 # Quick Start

+This project aims to help web developers who are not familiar with firmware programming to implement their own IoT applications.
+You only need a server inside the network (such as Raspberry Pi) and several MCUs (single-chip computers) that support networking (via serial port, WiFi, LoRa, Bluetooth, Zigbee, etc.), you can easily create and manage your own Internet of Things Cluster.

 ## Current Support devices
  - D1 MINI